tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Arcane + Life

-### Q: In "Mario Kart 64", Waluigi is a playable character.
-- **Correct Answer:** False
-- True

-### Q: In "Mario ô Sonic at the Olympic Games", characters are split into how many types?
+### Q: In "Mario & Sonic at the Olympic Games", characters are split into how many types?
 - **Correct Answer:** 4
 - 6
 - 5
 - 3

+### Q: In "Mario Kart 64", Waluigi is a playable character.
+- **Correct Answer:** False
+- True

 ### Q: In "Minecraft", gold tools are faster than diamond tools.